You know how important calories and macros are to health and performance, but what about all the little micronutrients that rarely get talked about?

 Including supplements like Superfood, Elitepro™ Minerals, and ZMA® are going to cover just about all the bases here, but you'll also need to grab some iron and Vitamin D to finish your Avengers team of micronutrients.

-- Bill Misner, Food Alone May Not Provide Sufficient Micronutrients for Preventing Deficiency, 2006 Jun 5.
+- Misner B. Food Alone May Not Provide Sufficient Micronutrients for Preventing Deficiency.
+J Int Soc Sports Nutr.
+2006 Jun 5;3(1):51-5.
+PubMed.

-6 Rondanelli M, The effect of melatonin, magnesium, and zinc on primary insomnia in long-term care facility residents in Italy: a double-blind, placebo-controlled clinical trial.
-(2011) doi: 10.1111.
+- Rondanelli M et al. The effect of melatonin, magnesium, and zinc on primary insomnia in long-term care facility residents in Italy: a double-blind, placebo-controlled clinical trial.
+J Am Geriatr Soc.
+2011 Jan;59(1):82-90.
+PubMed.